seedcommons/madeline/documentation/accounting/MANUAL_TESTING.md

     1. Bank Acct: Any
     1. Amount: 50
     1. Click 'Add'
+  1. The page will refresh.
+  1. One newly created transaction shows in table.
+The type will show up as "Repayment."
-  1. Txn shows in table, int txn also shows on same day before repayment, appropriate value
+  1. One newly created interest transaction also shows on the same day listed before the repayment with the appropriate value.
+The type will show up as "Interest."

 #### int/prin ∆s and totals in table
     6. View values for int/prin ∆s and totals in table (Should be all present and reasonable)